yingwang/Fspot/README.markdown

 CocoaLibSpotify requires libspotify.framework, which isn't included in the repository.
 The Mac Framework and iOS Library  Xcode projects include a build step to download and unpack it from developer.spotify.com automatically.
 If this fails for some reason, download it manually from developer.spotify.com and unpack it into the project folder.

+## Note for CocoaLibSpotify Users Prior To LibSpotify 10 ##

+The playlist API changed in CocoaLibSpotify for libspotify 10. `SPPlaylist` no longer has a `tracks` property, but instead has `items`, which can contain tracks, albums, artists or playlists.
+Please consult the documentation for more information.

 ## Building -  Mac OS X ##

 The Xcode project was built in Xcode 4.0, but should also work fine in Xcode 3.2.x.